Skip to main content

 Goat Cheese with Papaya Jam

-Homemade goat's cheese from the desert islands of Boa Vista and Sal is highly sought after.
-Together with papaya jam, it makes up the most classic of Cape Verdean desserts.
+Homemade goat's cheese from the dry islands of Boa Vista and Sal is in high demand.
+Paired with papaya jam, it's the most classic dessert in Cape Verde.

 vegetarianContains: Dairy